 - 12.3.1 Bassetlaw's future growth and environmental sustainability cannot be achieved without a wide range of necessary infrastructure.
-A consistent theme of the National Planning Policy Framework2 is to align growth with infrastructure to enable the sustainable development of communities.
-In some cases new development can be sited to enable new infrastructure in locations that will promote longer term sustainable growth.
-To do so, it requires the Local Plan to make sufficient provision for: - physical infrastructure: including for flood risk, transport, telecommunications, security, water supply and wastewater; - · social infrastructure: including that for education and health; and - green/blue infrastructure: including open space, habitat and wildlife creation and measures to address climate change mitigation and adaptation. - 12.3.2 This is not an exhaustive list and there may be a range of other services and facilities that could constitute infrastructure, which will be required to deliver this Plan. - 12.3.3 The Council will work with partners such as the Local Highways Authority, Highways England, the Local Education Authority, the utility companies, NHS Bassetlaw CCG, and neighbouring local authorities to anticipate and bring forward the necessary infrastructure that is required in order to deliver the spatial strategy. - 12.3.4 Many of the site allocations, particularly the strategic sites may be in multiple ownership or require new or upgraded infrastructure.
+A consistent theme of the National Planning Policy Framework is to align growth with infrastructure to enable the sustainable development of communities.
+In some cases, new development can be sited to enable new infrastructure in locations that will promote longer term sustainable growth.
+To do so, it requires the Local Plan to make sufficient provision for: - physical infrastructure: including for flood risk, transport, telecommunications, security, water supply and wastewater; - social infrastructure: including that for education and health; and - green/blue infrastructure: including open space, habitat and wildlife creation and measures to address climate change mitigation and adaptation. - 12.3.2 This is not an exhaustive list and there may be a range of other services and facilities that could constitute infrastructure, which will be required to deliver this Plan. - 12.3.3 The Council will work with infrastructure partners such as the Local Highways Authority, National Highways, the Local Education Authority, the utility companies, NHS Bassetlaw ICP, and neighbouring local authorities to anticipate and bring forward the necessary infrastructure that is required to deliver the spatial strategy. - 12.3.4 Many of the site allocations, particularly the strategic sites may be in multiple ownership or require new or upgraded infrastructure.
 These issues are more likely to be overcome, and the optimal use of sites realised, where development is brought forward comprehensively in line with a masterplan.
-To help ensure the community and stakeholders better understand the principles of each proposal, a masterplan should be submitted for all site allocations, at the outline planning application stage where relevant, or alternatively at full planning application stage. - 12.3.5 The level of detail should be proportionate with the nature and scale of development proposed, taking account of site-specific requirements identified by the site allocation policies and other policies in this Plan.
+To help ensure the community and stakeholders better understand the principles of such proposals, schemes on the sites allocated in this Plan for large scale development should be supported by a masterplan.
+This should be provided at outline planning application stage where relevant, or alternatively at full planning application stage. - 12.3.5 The level of detail should be proportionate with the nature and scale of development proposed, taking account of site-specific requirements identified by the site allocation policies and other policies in this Plan.
 Depending on individual circumstances, this may include: land uses, quantum and distribution of development; layout and design; access, circulation and parking; open space and landscaping; safeguarded land and infrastructure.
 More detailed masterplan frameworks will be required for the strategic site allocations. - 12.3.6 A delivery strategy will ensure certainty on outcomes sought for each site allocation.
 Coordination between landowners and other stakeholders, including infrastructure partners, will help to ensure that proposals do not prejudice each other, or the wider aspirations of the spatial strategy and this Plan.
-Sites that are designed and brought forward comprehensively through the Local Plan process will help to alleviate issues that may arise through piecemeal development, and are more likely to maximise wider public benefits.
+Sites that are designed and brought forward comprehensively through the Local Plan process will help to alleviate issues that may arise through piecemeal development and are more likely to maximise wider public benefits.
 Where relevant, site promoters and developers should also explore the approach to long-term stewardship of assets with the local community.
 For the strategic site allocations, a phasing plan will also be a requirement in line with site-specific policies.